DeFuanz/gara_api/README.md

-<h1>About Gara API</h1>
+<h1>About Gara WebScraper</h1>
-A custom API that allows Gara () to pull a list of makes and models from scraping the web and return it to the app for users to select their vehicles from a pre-defined list.
+A custom WebScraper that allows Gara () to pull a list of makes and models from scraping the web and return it to the app for users to select their vehicles from a pre-defined list.

 It currently pulls from https://en.wikipedia.org/wiki/List_of_car_brands